datascientist7890/CleaningData/README.md

 # Raw Data

-There are a set of files that needed to processed and integrated into a large data frame.
+There are a set of files that needed to be processed and integrated into a large data frame.

 There were test files and training files.